emil10001/docker_new_image_test/README.md

 # Building a docker image from scratch

+This assumes that you have a working docker environment already set up.

+Here are the really simple instructions:

 1. create a Dockerfile
 1. open the Dockerfile
 1. add a FROM statement with a [base image](https://docs.docker.com/userguide/dockerimages/)